flashape/TC-multisite/wp-content/plugins/genesis-admin-bar-plus/readme.txt

 You can also add a reference to another board via the `gabp_support_boards` filter.

-= What Settings links are supported? =
+= What settings links are supported? =
 The following theme and plugins, when active, have a link to their settings page added to the Settings submenu:

 * Design Settings (for [Prose Theme](http://gmj.to/prose))